 Are you going vegan?
-Let me help you find all the best recipes.
+Let me help you discover new recipes in no time.

 When I went vegan almost two years ago, I remember feeling completely lost when I thought about eating and cooking.
 I had absolutely no idea about what I will eat from then on.
 If it wouldn’t be for my dad who went vegan soon after I did, I would probably be living off of salads and apples.
 When you start a new lifestyle and your diet completely changes, it’s necessary to discover new recipes; especially when going vegan.